 Glamping on a Private Island in Alexander, North Carolina

 This unique private island can be yours for a night or longer when you book this lovely little cabin right on the river in Alexander, North Carolina.
 This tiny house is located on the French Broad River and is perfect for up to three people.
-While the cabin is totally private and secluded, it’s actually just 25 minutes from downtown Asheville.
+While the cabin is private and secluded, it’s just 25 minutes from downtown Asheville.

 This rustic cabin features one room and a modified bathroom – perfect for anyone that just want to get away from it all.
 You have everything you need for a rustic vacation, including a queen-size bed, a small kitchen area, an outdoor shower, a gas grill, and a fire pit.
 Dogs are permitted for an extra fee.